Where is Mount Suswa located?

 Mount Suswa is a 1.5-hour drive from Nairobi.
-Despite its proximity to the big city, this mountain feels like no man’s land.
-No hike routes, no road signs, no roads!
-This volcanic mountain is inhabited by a friendly Maasai tribe who seek refuge on the vast plains around the inner crater.
-Trust me when I say, the distance is worth it!
+Despite its proximity to the big city, this mountain truly feels like a no man’s land.
+No hike routes, no directional signs, no roads… This volcanic mountain is inhabited by a friendly Masai tribe who seek refuge on the vast plains surrounding the inner crater.

 Hop on the back of a moped with these Masai warriors and begin your trek toward the crater of Mount Suswa.
 Don’t worry, these men ride here every day.
 Along the way, stop at hidden lava caves, where a group of baboons gather every morning to go over the day.
 Much deeper into the cave, a giant, squawking bat population lurks.
 Once you reach the top of the mountain, you can hike up to the crater and take in the view from the giant Mount Suswa.
 Cruising by yourself is also possible, of course!

 On the plateau between the inner and outer crater of Mount Suswa stands the manyatta of one of our Masai friends, who is opening his household to our travelers.
 A manyatta is a settlement of a Masai clan or family.
 In addition to the particularly large family, you are also warmly welcomed by some roaming, friendly livestock.
 The evening ends with a feast, freshly prepared at the campfire.
 Under the starry sky hanging over Mount Suswa, you will enjoy the special and cultural welcome!
 Sleep in the manyatta, or pitch your own tent in camp.
 Sleep well!